Georges Marchais: Political career

 He joined the French Communist Party in 1947.
-In 1956, he was appointed a member of the extended Central Committee and lead the South-Seine PCF local federation, in the bastion of Maurice Thorez, the historical leader of the Party.
+In 1956, he was appointed a member of the extended Central Committee and led the South-Seine PCF local federation, in the bastion of Maurice Thorez, the historical leader of the Party.
 Three years later, he became a full member of the Central Committee and of the Politburo.
 His lightning promotion was explained by his professional origins and his devotion to Thorez.
 Indeed, he was part of the young guard of the General Secretary which participated to the strengthening of Maurice Thorez's leadership, which was covertly disputed by some members of the Politburo (Laurent Casanova and Marcel Servin).
 In 1961, after the ousting of these, he was nominated secretary for organization.
 Then, he supported the new General Secretary Waldeck Rochet and in his policy of conciliation with the other left-wing parties.
 In reaction to the riots of May 1968, in a controversial article published in the party's paper L'Humanité, Marchais showed his contempt for Daniel Cohn-Bendit by calling him a "German anarchist".
 He accused some students of being "false revolutionaries" coming from the bourgeoisie.
 From then on, he was one of the personalities intervening in the media in the name of the PCF.

 When Rochet fell ill, in 1970, he was promoted junior General Secretary.
 In fact, he was at this moment the real leader of the PCF.
 In this, he co-signed the Common Programme with the Socialist Party (PS) and the Movement of Left Radicals (MRG) in June 1972.
 From 1973 to 1997, he was deputy of Val de Marne département, a southern Paris suburb.